Marginal/QLVideo/BUILDING.md

 Prerequisites
 -------
-* Requires Xcode 6.1 and macOS 10.10 SDK or later.
+* Requires Xcode 6.1 and macOS 10.13 SDK or later.
 * Before building, update submodules with `git submodule update --init --recursive`.
-* ffmpeg and its dependencies require "CMake" and the "yasm" assembler to build.
-You can obtain them through [Homebrew](https://brew.sh) via `brew install cmake yasm`.
+* ffmpeg and its dependencies require "CMake", "pkg-config" and the "yasm" assembler to build.
+You can obtain them through [Homebrew](https://brew.sh) via `brew install cmake pkg-config yasm`.

 Products
 -------